Click on any of the following links for information:

 Bachelor of Arts or Bachelor of Science in Interdisciplinary Studies

-The Bachelor of Science in Interdisciplinary Studies degree (B.S.I.S.) is designed specifically for students who desire the Texas Provisional Teaching certificate in K-8 classrooms.
-The requirements for the B.S.I.S. degree are the same as for the Bachelor of Science degree with the following exceptions:
+The Bachelor of Science in Interdisciplinary Studies degree (BSIS) or Bachelor of Arts in Interdisciplinary Studies degree (BAIS) is designed specifically for students who desire the Texas Provisional Teaching certificate in K-8 classrooms.
+The requirements for the BSIS degree are the same as for the Bachelor of Science degree with the following exceptions:

-A minimum of 43 sh of specified course work in University Studies is required.
-Course work in the major, Interdisciplinary Studies, requires 42 sh of course work.
-Students must have completed a minimum of 45 sh of college coursework, have satisfactory scores on the THEA, have an overall GPA of 2.5, and have a 2.5 minimum GPA in coursework in their area of specialization (no grade below “C”) to take courses in the Department of Elementary Education.
+A minimum of 42 semester hours of specified course work in Core Curriculum is required.
+Course work in the major, Interdisciplinary Studies, requires 42 semester hours of course work.
+Students must have completed a minimum of 45 semester hours of college coursework, have satisfactory scores on the THEA, have an overall GPA of 2.5, and have a 2.5 minimum GPA in coursework in their area of specialization (no grade below “C”) to take courses in the Department of Elementary Education.
 Students must achieve admission to Teacher Education to be admitted to student teaching.
 Recommendation for certification is contingent upon completing the degree, maintaining established standards, passing the competency examination (TExES) in teaching field(s) and in professional education.

 Bachelor of Science in Computer Information Systems